 Types of abortion:

-A medical abortion is one that is brought about by taking medications that will end a pregnancy, up to the 8th week of pregnancy.
+Medical abortion is brought about by taking medications that will end a pregnancy, up to the 8th week of pregnancy.
 The alternative is surgical abortion, which ends a pregnancy by emptying the uterus (or womb) with special instruments.
-Either of two medications, Mifepristone or methotrexate, can be used for medical abortion.
-Each of these medications is taken together with another medication, Misoprostol, to induce an abortion.

 2. Manual Vacuum Aspiration

-A method of induced abortion prior to the 14th week of gestation: The embryo is cut into pieces and is then removed with the placenta by applying suction to the dilated cervix.
+A method of induced abortion before the 14th week of gestation: The embryo is cut into pieces and is then removed with the placenta by applying suction to the dilated cervix.

-Dilation (or dilatation) and curettage (D&C) refers to the dilation (widening/opening) of the cervix and surgical removal of part of the lining of the uterus and/or contents of the uterus by scraping and scooping (curettage).
-It is a therapeutic gynaecological procedure as well as a rarely used method of first trimester abortion.
+Dilation (or dilatation) and curettage (D&C) refer to the dilation (widening/opening) of the cervix and surgical removal of part of the lining of the uterus and/or contents of the uterus by scraping and scooping (curettage).
+It is a therapeutic gynaecological procedure as well as a rarely used method of first-trimester abortion.